Skip to content

 Dated: 347-348 AD

-"Hand of God", "Manus Dei", commemorative coins struck after Constantine I the Great's death (337 AD), the first depiction of a Christian deity on a coin.
-Constantine driving a quadriga (four horse chariot); as Constantine reaches up, the Hand of God reaches down to bring him into heaven.
-The obverse, front, of the coin is an image of the veiled Constantine.
-In a historical decision in 312 AD, Constantine decides that his army shall wear a Christian symbol on their shields.
-He wins the battle of the Milvian Bridge and attributes his success to his alliance with the Christian god.
+"Hand of God" or "Manus Dei" commemorative coins were struck after Constantine I the Great's death (337 AD).
+They were the first depictions of a Christian deity on a coin.
+Constantine is driving a quadriga (four-horse chariot); as Constantine reaches up, the Hand of God reaches down to bring him into heaven.
+The obverse front of the coin is an image of the veiled Constantine.

 Description